 Services PharmOut offers:

-PharmOut has a wealth of experience in the pharmaceutical industry.
+PharmOut has a wealth of experience in the pharmaceutical industry and able to help medicinal cannabis manufacturers.
 The production and packaging of a final pharmaceutical product is one of our core areas of expertise.

 We can help you with:

-- Registering your product with the Australian TGA
+- Registering your product with the Australian TGA, EU GMP

 - Understanding the regulatory requirements, including obtaining a GMP Manufacturing licence for your facility